Rape during the Bangladesh Liberation War: Background

 There had been opposition to military rule in West Pakistan as well.
-Eventually the military relented, and in December 1970 the first ever elections were held.
+Eventually the military relented, and in December 1970 elections were held.
 To the surprise of many, East Pakistan's Awami League, headed by Sheikh Mujibur Rahman, won a clear majority.
 The West Pakistani establishment was displeased with the results.
-In Dacca following the election a general said "Don't worry, we will not allow these black bastards to rule over us".
+In Dacca, following the election, a general said, "Don't worry, we will not allow these black bastards to rule over us".
 Soon President Yahya Khan banned the Awami League and declared martial law in East Pakistan.

 With the goal of putting down Bengali nationalism, the Pakistan Army launched Operation Searchlight on 25 March 1971.
-The Pakistani forces targeted both Bengali Muslims and Hindus In the ensuing 1971 Bangladesh genocide, the army caused the deaths of up to 3 million people, created up to 10 million refugees who fled to India, and displaced a further 30 million within East Pakistan.
+The Pakistani forces targeted both Bengali Muslims and Hindus.
+In the ensuing 1971 Bangladesh genocide, the army caused the deaths of up to 3 million people, created up to 10 million refugees who fled to India, and displaced a further 30 million within East Pakistan.

 Rounaq Jahan alleges elements of racism in the Pakistan army, who he says considered the Bengalis "racially inferior—a non-martial and physically weak race", and has accused the army of using organised rape as a weapon of war.
+This notion of the Pakistan army found its origin in the martial race classifications of British colonial rule, wherein ethnicities such as Punjabis and Pashtuns were categorized during the Raj as "martial races" and Bengalis as non-martial.
 According to the political scientist R. J. Rummel, the Pakistani army looked upon the Bengalis as "subhuman" and viewed the Hindus "as Jews to the Nazis: scum and vermin that best be exterminated".
 This racism was then expressed in that the Bengalis, being inferior, must have their gene pool "fixed" through forcible impregnation.
 Belén Martín Lucas has described the rapes as "ethnically motivated".